solana-developers/anchor-zero-copy-example/README.md

 ## Explanation of Solana Memory and Zero Copy

 The heap and stack memory in the solana runtime are very limited.
 We have 4Kb to work with on the stack and 32Kb on the heap.
-The stack increased by 10Kb per loaded account.These limits are quickly reached when building a game.
+The stack increased by 10Kb per loaded account.
+These limits are quickly reached when writing a program.
 By default in Anchor all accounts being loaded will be on the stack.
 If you reach the stack limit you will an error similar to this:

 ```js
 Stack offset of -30728 exceeded max offset of -4096 by 26632 bytes, please minimize large stack variables
 ```

-So prevent this to a certain degree you can Box your account.
-What this means is that the account will move to the head and there will only be saved a pointer on the Stack.
+To prevent this to a certain degree you can Box your account.
+What this means is that the account will move to the heap and there will only be a pointer saved on the Stack.
 This can be done like this:

 ```js